Sanak: Plot

-Vivaan learns the hospital's layout with Riyaz's help and plans to attack the hospital's control room so that Saju can't see him coming.
-He is attacked again but with Zubin's help, he kills the terrorist.
+Vivaan learns about the hospital's layout with Riyaz's help and plans to attack the hospital's control room so that Saju can't see him coming.
+Vivan is attacked again but with Zubin's help, he kills the terrorist.
 The bodies of both terrorists are found and Saju orders Vivaan to be killed.
-Vivaan manages to contact Jayati intermittently and inform her about Saju.
-He continues to kill and evade the terrorists stationed around each floor and is finally able to take control of the control room with Riyaz and Zubin.
+Vivaan manages to contact Jayati intermittently and informs her about Saju.
+Vivan continues to kill and evade the terrorists stationed around each floor and is finally able to take control of the control room with Riyaz and Zubin.
 Vivan frees the patients held hostage on the ground floor.
 Saju, who is on the ninth floor realizes that Vivaan is related to one of the hostages and tries to figure out who it is.
 Unable to do so, Saju kills a nurse to force Vivaan out of hiding.
 Ajay wakes up and they plan for their escape.

-Vivaan realizes during a conversation with Riyaz that Saju was lying to the police; he was never going to use the bus and chopper he had demanded but rather escape through the sixth floor.
+Vivaan realizes during a conversation with Riyaz that Saju was lying to the police; he was never going to use the bus and chopper he had demanded, but rather escape through the sixth floor.
 He is actually planning to blow up the stairs and the elevator in order to erase evidence by killing the hostages.
 Vivaan relays this to Jayati, who decides to trust him and play by his information.
-She and her team enter the hospital where they free Aanya and deactivates the bomb.
-Vivaan kills Saju's accomplice and finally defeats Saju.
-Saju is eventually killed after the falling elevator collapses on him, and Jayati shoots Ajay to death.
-Jayati thanks Vivaan for his help, remarking that he should be given a medal for his work but respects his wish to keep his identity away from media.
+Jayati and her team enter the hospital where they free Aanya and deactivate the bomb.
+Vivaan kills Saju's accomplice and finally defeats Saju, who is eventually killed after the falling elevator collapses on him, and Jayati shoots Ajay to death.
+Jayati thanks Vivaan for his help, remarking that he should be given a medal for his work, but respects his wish to keep his identity away from the media.